What healthy eating means when you’re trans and taking hormones

 What the research says so far

-Back in the day, scientists weren’t exactly pouring time and energy into understanding people of marginalized genders, Dr. Linsenmeyer explains.
+Back in the day, scientists weren’t exactly pouring time and energy into understanding people of marginalised genders, Dr. Linsenmeyer explains.
 An overdue shift finally got under way in 2016, when the National Institutes of Health recognized transgender people (along with the LGBTQIA+ community as a whole) as an official health disparity population.
 This designation helps open the door for dedicated research funding aimed at closing gaps in health outcomes.
 “There has been a really dramatic uptick in research in the past five to seven years,” Dr. Linsenmeyer says.
 “Before that, there wasn't very much at all.”
 Even so, a robust body of scientific evidence doesn’t just materialize overnight.

-Thus far, at least one major positive takeaway has emerged: For many trans and nonbinary people, it’s clear that HRT can be a vital, lifesaving form of medical treatment that reduces anxiety and depression, and improves overall quality of life, in large part by inducing physical changes that ease gender dysphoria and improve social functioning.
+Thus far, at least one major positive takeaway has emerged: for many trans and nonbinary people, it’s clear that HRT can be a vital, lifesaving form of medical treatment that reduces anxiety and depression, and improves overall quality of life, in large part by inducing physical changes that ease gender dysphoria and improve social functioning.
 If you’re transmasculine, HRT might involve taking testosterone via injection, a topical gel, or a skin patch.
-HRT for transfeminine folks often includes oral estradiol (estrogen), commonly with progesterone and an androgen blocker such as spironolactone.
+HRT for transfeminine people often includes oral estradiol (estrogen), commonly with progesterone and an androgen blocker such as spironolactone.
 (Important note: Not all trans people experience dysphoria, and not all trans people seek to medically or socially transition.
 The trans community is super diverse, and all trans identities are valid.)

 As with pretty much every medication on the planet, HRT can have unwanted side effects even as it produces health-promoting outcomes, Dr. Linsenemyer says.
 Research to date has yielded some useful insights about the potential intermediate and long-term health impacts of gender-affirming HRT.
 Estradiol, for example, has been associated with reduced muscle mass, lowered resting energy expenditure that may set off weight gain, and elevated triglycerides, aka fats in the blood.
 Spironolactone may raise a person’s risk of developing high potassium levels, particularly in the presence of underlying conditions such as kidney or heart disease.
 Testosterone therapy has been linked to elevations in blood pressure, as well as increased blood levels of harmful LDL cholesterol and decreased levels of beneficial HDL cholesterol.
 These findings are valuable because they help patients and care providers understand which health markers to monitor along the way.
 But the work can’t stop there.